What is an infographic?

 Your information is only as good as your ability to share it.

 - Appeal to visual learners with engaging content.

 Why are infographics so effective?
 Approximately 65% of the population are visual learners which means almost 5 billion people process visual information better than any other format.

 Data can often be complex or uninteresting, and although you may understand the importance of a stat, a visual learner may just scroll past.
 Infographics breathe new life into data, and visualising facts and figures using engaging imagery and iconography will attract a whole new audience.

 - Create visuals in line with how the human brain works.

-The human brain is pre-wired to interpret information and visualise relationships and it has been reported that humans process visuals 60,000 times faster than any other format.
+The human brain is pre-wired to interpret information and visualise relationships and it has been reported by Search Engine Journal that humans process visuals 60,000 times faster than any other format.